InternetsDeveloper/Sinatra-Boilerplate/README.md

 # Sinatra Boilerplate

-A Simple Sinatra Boilerplate you are welcome to use.
+A Simple Sinatra Boilerplate anyone is welcome to use.